 November is a month for all kind of remembrance - Saints and Souls, gunpowder and poppies.
 But for all of those who have suffered the loss of loved ones in 2020, it has been particularly hard to find appropriate ways of marking that loss and celebrating their life.
 Within the Circuit, four of our Local Preachers (Wyn Lawrence, Dorothy Mercer, Jean Peacock and Sheila Wilson) have died since the pandemic began.
-As we move onward we will need to c died since the pandemic began.
 As we move onward we will need to continue to develop a ministry of remembering, not just for them but for all those within our communities.